picandocodigo/List-Category-Posts/readme.txt

 Template system has changed.
 Custom templates should be stored in wordpress theme folder.

 == Changelog ==

+= 0.13 =
+* Show post thumbnails, should be tested, feedback on styling is welcome.
+Thanks to Sebastian from http://www.avantix.com.ar/

 = 0.12 =
 * Added comments count.